Just Eat shareholder Eminence Capital to vote against Takeaway.com merger

-LONDON (Reuters) - A top-10 investor in Just Eat (JE.L) said on Tuesday it would vote against the British food delivery company’s proposed 9 billion pound ($11 billion) merger with Takeaway.com (TKWY.AS).
+LONDON, Sept 3 (Reuters) - A top-10 investor in Just Eat said on Tuesday it would vote against the British food delivery company’s proposed 9 billion pound ($11 billion) merger with Takeaway.com.

 Eminence Capital, a U.S. asset management firm which owns 4.4% of Just Eat, said the financial terms of the deal were “grossly inadequate to Just Eat shareholders despite a sound strategic rationale for the merger.”